"Aren't you sad when your art washes away?"

 "Foul Weather Friend" - chalk on stepping stone, photographed one minute before a downpour washed the image away.

 This is the truest reason why I’m not upset that my street drawings can’t be preserved: preservation is not the fun part.
 I know dozens of traditional artists who spend only half of their professional time painting canvases because the rest of their attention is taken up by framing, storing, shipping, hanging, and otherwise handling the canvases they’ve already painted.
 These actions are crucial to making a living and/or impact in the world of Art, but they are inconsequential on a grand scale compared to the act of creation itself.
-And when my act of creation is stuck to the sidewalk, I'm not obliged to frame it, store it, ship it, or hang it anywhere.
+When my creative efforts are stuck to the sidewalk, I'm not obliged to frame them, store them, ship them, or hang them anywhere.
 I get to walk away with the simple satisfaction of having added something to the world that wasn’t there yesterday.
-If it's not there tomorrow, then its momentary existence only becomes more striking.
+If it's not there tomorrow, then its momentary existence will only become more ephemeral.

 Don’t get me wrong: preservation is a very important goal in many parts of our lives.
 But one thing my childlike glee and my spiritual calm have in common is a happy disregard for consequences.